seqan/seqan3/doc/tutorial/ranges/index.md

 \snippet doc/tutorial/ranges/range_snippets.cpp assign_through

-\assignment{Exercise: Fun with views II}
+\assignment{Assignment 2: Fun with views II}
-Have a look at the solution to the previous exercise (filter+transform).
+Have a look at the solution to the previous assignment (filter+transform).
 Which of the following concepts do you think `v` models?

 | Concept                          | yes/no? |